 JONO DRY

-Jono Dry is a self-taught artist from Pretoria, South Africa, and currently residing in Cape Town.
+Jono Dry is a self-taught artist from Pretoria, South Africa, and currently resides in Cape Town.

 Dry creates large-scale, realistic drawings that explore notions of isolation, loneliness, and regrowth.
 He blends hyperrealism with surrealism to create visually and emotionally engaging pieces that are influenced by Dry’s own feelings of anxiety and loneliness.
 Small moments of irreverence provide brief reprieve.
 Dry works intuitively, often discovering deeper meanings and coincidences in his art years after their creation.